RadGPT: Constructing 3D Image-Text Tumor Datasets

-Standardized tumor measurement is key for cancer prognosis and treatment planning \cite{miller1981reporting,li2025scalemai}.
-Human-made radiology reports commonly use the World Health Organization (WHO) tumor measurement standard, which measures tumors with two diameters: the longest tumor diameter in any axial plane ($D$), and its perpendicular diameter in the same plane ($d$) \cite{miller1981reporting}.
-Thus, to measure tumors like radiologists in our structured reports, \method\ first needs tumor segmentations. \dataset\ presents ground-truth segmentations of liver, kidney and pancreas tumors.
-For fully-automated report generation, \method\ segments tumors with DiffTumor, a public AI model \cite{chen2024towards,chen2024analyzing}.
-From segmentations, \method\ extracts tumor measurements using a deterministic algorithm, which we designed to implement the WHO measuring standard (Alg.~\ref{algo:measurement}).
-Additionally, our structured reports present tumor and organ \textit{volume} and \textit{attenuation} (HU values), both extracted from segmentation. \dataset\ has ground-truth segmentations for multiple organs\footnote{\dataset\ is the first dataset with per-voxel annotations for the blood vessels key for pancreatic tumor staging: the celiac axis (CA), superior mesenteric artery (SMA), superior mesenteric vein (SMV), common hepatic artery (CHA), and portal vein.
-It also has per-voxel annotations for other 22 structures important for cancer detection/staging: liver tumors, kidney tumors, pancreas tumors, liver, kidney, pancreas, spleen, adrenal glands, stomach, duodenum, bile duct, intestines, aorta, and postcava. }.
-For fully-automated report generation, \method\ segments organs with an nnU-Net trained in AbdomenAtlas 1.1 \cite{bassi2024touchstone,li2024well}.
-Organ volumes allows our structured reports to diagnose enlarged organs, and attenuation allows diagnosing fatty liver (average HU $<40$ \cite{kodama2007comparison}) and pancreas (pancreas-to-spleen attenuation $< 0.7$ \cite{fukuda2017ct})---a condition related to diabetes and pancreatic cancer \cite{fukuda2017ct}.
-Meanwhile, tumor attenuation helps diagnose tumor type.
+Radiologists commonly measure tumors using use the World Health Organization (WHO) standard, which provides two diameters: the longest tumor diameter in any axial plane ($D$), and its perpendicular diameter in the same plane ($d$) \cite{miller1981reporting}.
+Standardization of measurements is key for accurate cancer prognosis and treatment planning \cite{miller1981reporting,li2025scalemai}.
+Thus, \method\ also uses the WHO standard, measuring tumors like radiologists. \dataset\ presents radiologist-revised segmentations of liver, kidney and pancreas tumors.
+From segmentations, \method\ extracts tumor measurements using a deterministic algorithm that implements the WHO standard (Sup.
+Alg.~\ref{algo:measurement}).
+Besides diameters, our structured reports present tumor \& organ \textit{volume} and \textit{attenuation} (HU values), also extracted from segmentation\footnote{\dataset\ is the first dataset with per-voxel annotations for the blood vessels key for pancreatic tumor staging: the celiac axis (CA), superior mesenteric artery (SMA), superior mesenteric vein (SMV), common hepatic artery (CHA), and portal vein.
+These annotations were produced by an nnU-Net trained in private data, and revised by radiologists (Appendix \ref{ap:radiologist_verification}). \dataset\ also has per-voxel annotations for other 22 structures important for cancer detection/staging: liver tumors, kidney tumors, pancreas tumors, liver, kidney, pancreas, spleen, adrenal glands, stomach, duodenum, bile duct, intestines, aorta, and postcava. }.
+Using volumes, our reports diagnose enlarged organs, and attenuation diagnoses fatty liver (average HU $<40$ \cite{kodama2007comparison}) and pancreas (pancreas-to-spleen attenuation $< 0.7$ \cite{fukuda2017ct})---a condition related to diabetes and pancreatic cancer \cite{fukuda2017ct}.
+Meanwhile, tumor attenuation helps identify tumor type.